Ami Magazine: Coverage

-Ami has featured interviews with politicians including President Donald Trump, Senator Ted Cruz, Senator Marco Rubio, Newt Gingrich, Ron Paul, George Pataki, Ben Carson, former White House Press secretaries Sean Spicer and Ari Fleischer and former White House counsel John Dean.
+Ami has featured interviews with politicians, including President Donald Trump, Senator Ted Cruz, Senator Marco Rubio, Newt Gingrich, Ron Paul, George Pataki, Ben Carson, former White House Press secretaries Sean Spicer and Ari Fleischer, and former White House counsel John Dean.
 Ami has also interviewed rabbis including Yissachar Dov Rokeach, Yisrael Horowitz of Kaliv, Dovid Soloveitchik, Baruch Mordechai Ezrachi, Nissan Kaplan, Manis Friedman, Reuven Feinstein, and Nosson Scherman.

-Amis former political correspondent Jake Turx became the magazine's first member of the White House press corps with the start of the first Donald Trump administration.
-During a February 16, 2017 press briefing, Turx began asking a question about the government's response to antisemitic threats across the United States, but was stopped in mid-question by Trump, who felt he was being personally attacked and denied being antisemitic.
-Merriam-Webster reported that searches for "anti-semitism" spiked in the week following the Trump-Turx exchange.
+Amis former political correspondent Jake Turx became the magazine's first member of the White House press corps, with the start of the first Donald Trump administration.
+During a February 16, 2017, press briefing, Turx began asking a question about the government's response to antisemitic threats across the United States, but was stopped in mid-question by Trump, who felt he was being personally attacked and denied being antisemitic.
+Merriam-Webster reported that searches for "anti-Semitism" spiked in the week following the Trump-Turx exchange.

 In January 2025, Shloime Zionce became the magazine's White House correspondent, replacing Turx.

-Ami also produces a women's magazine called Ami Living and a tween magazine called Aim!.
-They publish a standalone food magazine Whisk that is packaged with the rest of the Ami Magazine sections, as well as Ami Business, a section in the main magazine featuring LunchBreak - interviews by Nesanel Gantz with businessmen and entrepreneurs, JTank - "the Jewish version of Shark Tank", and more.
-The issue released in the week before a Jewish festival often include two different main magazines.
+Ami also produces a women's magazine, called Ami Living, and a tween magazine, called Aim!.

 Ami journalists and writers have traveled to several continents and numerous countries, spanning North Korea, Saudi Arabia, Malta, Cuba, Iraq, the Nevada desert surrounding Area 51, Chernobyl, Afghanistan, a possible location of Mount Sinai, the burial place of Aharon HaKohen in Jordan, Murphy Ranch in California, and more.

 On December 11, 2019, shortly before the first impeachment trial of Donald Trump, Ami published a poll it had taken among 723 Orthodox Jews, asking five questions, four of them pertaining to the presidency of Donald Trump, with an overwhelming majority expressing support for President Trump.
 The poll gained much fame after Trump tweeted it.